gluster/redant/docs/Common/Ops/mount_ops.md

             2. path (str): The path of the mount directory(mount point)
             3. node (str): The client node in the cluster where volume unmount is to be run
+            4. check_volds (bool): Default True.
+Check the mountpoint in present in the volds data structure, if yes then remove it.
-            4. excep (bool): To bypass or not to bypass the exception handling.
+            5. excep (bool): To bypass or not to bypass the exception handling.

         Returns:
             ret: A dictionary consisting